-Malwarebytes client services are not starting properly on some underpowered Windows 10 machines.
+Malwarebytes managed clients are not starting properly on some underpowered Windows 10 machines.
 The services also fail to restart or freeze, particularly when the user logs into Windows.

 The following Malwarebytes software is affected: